AubinMahe/dcrud/README.md

 ### Implementation of the inheritance in C language ###

 Shared piece of data are derived from `Shareable`. dcrud use delegation to emulate this behavior in C language.
-Bidirectional link initialization between base and inherited instances are made by dcrud library, see [dcrudShareable_init()](#dcrudShareable_init).
+Bidirectional link initialization between base and inherited instances are made by dcrud library, see [C API](http://aubinmahe.github.io/doxygen/html).

 Todo list (in priority order)
 -----------------------------